Skip to content

 Choose Wordly if

-• You need to translate a speaker to a large audience
+• You need one speaker translated to a large multilingual audience

-• You have budget for enterprise event tools
+• You have enterprise budget for event translation services

 Choose Interpreter if

-• You're a professional interpreter working phone calls
+• You're a professional interpreter working OPI or VRI calls

 The real question

-Wordly: "I'm running a conference and need 500 attendees to hear the keynote in their own language."
+Wordly: "I'm running a global sales kickoff and need 500 attendees to hear the keynote in their own language."
+The event organizer buys it.
+Attendees consume it.

 Stop taking notes.
 Start interpreting.